 Shavonne Moore-Lobban is a licensed psychologist and training director at the Chicago School of Professional Psychology’s Washington, D.C. campus.
 She specializes in the assessment and treatment of trauma.

-Cecily Hardaway is an assistant professor of African American studies at the University of Maryland, College Park.
+Cecily Hardaway is a professor of African American studies at the University of Maryland, College Park.
 Hardaway’s research centers on understanding how socioeconomic status influences child development and family processes.
-Her work examines links between poverty-related risks (e.g., exposure to community violence and material hardship) and adolescents’ socioemotional adjustment and academic achievement.